joeypizzas/odin-calculator/planning.md

     - Below that is next row of buttons.
 Parent has flex box.
 Button children are 7, 8, 9, *.
 First three are same color as numbers, last same color as other operators.
     - Below that is next row of buttons.
 Parent has flex box.
 Button children are 4, 5, 6, -.
 First three are same color as numbers, last same color as other operators.
     - Below that is next row of buttons.
 Parent has flex box.
 Button children are 1, 2, 3, +.
 First three are same color as numbers, last same color as other operators.
     - Below that is next row of buttons.
 Parent has flex box.
 Button children are 0, ., =.
-First tw0 are same color as numbers, last same color as other operators.
+First two are same color as numbers, last same color as other operators.
     - Border around entire calculator.
 Border between each button.
 Border around display.
 Each calculator row same size.
 2. Create functions for math operators.
     - Add: